kart-projects/Goodreads-books/README.md

 To to gain more insights about the Kaggle's Goodreads-books dataset I began to ponder into few questions

-		1. Which authors wrote the most books (peek into the top 10)?
+			# 1. Which authors wrote the most books (peek into the top 10)?

-		2. Who are the top 10 highly rated and the bottom 5 poorly rated authors?
+			# 2. Who are the top 10 highly rated and the bottom 5 poorly rated authors?

-		3. Did the books with more text reviews receive higher ratings?
+			# 3. Did the books with more text reviews receive higher ratings?

-		4. Did the ratings for Harry Potter series follow a trend from the first to the last volume available in the dataset?
+			# 4. Did the ratings for Harry Potter series follow a trend?

-		5. How was the distribution of books across languages?
+			# 5. How was the distribution of books across languages?

 ## File Descriptions <a name="files"></a>